Generalized Thermodynamics of Phase Equilibria in Scalar Active Matter

+{The noiseless hydrodynamic equation~\eqref{eq:dynamics-general} describes the evolution of the average coarse-grained density field on scales much larger than the correlation length and time.
+It can thus be used to characterize fully phase-separated profiles, away from the critical point where noise is irrelevant~\cite{Bray:2002:AdvPhys}, to predict binodal densities.
+Eq.~\eqref{eq:dynamics-general} plays the same role as the Cahn-Hilliard equation does for equilibrium phase-separating systems~\cite{Bray:2002:AdvPhys} but in general does not admit an equilibrium free energy structure.} In what follows, we first start with Eq.~\eqref{eq:dynamics-general} and show how to compute analytically its phase diagram.
+We then consider a microscopic model of QSAPs for which we obtain the coefficients of Eq.~(\ref{eq:dynamics-general}) in terms of microscopic parameters by coarse-graining.
+Finally, we show that our formalism can also be applied to PFAPs, even though closed expressions of the coefficients appearing in~\eqref{eq:dynamics-general} are not known explicitly in this case.

-We now establish the general phase equilibria predicted by Eq.~\eqref{eq:dynamics-general} before turning to specific models.
-Consider a fully phase-separated system {with} coexisting gas and {liquid phases} at densities $\rho_g$ and $\rho_\ell$.
-In a steady state with vanishing mass current, $M \grad g=0$, so that $g$ is constant throughout the system{:} $g[\rho(r,t)]=\bar g$. {This yields} a first equation relating $\rho_g$ and $\rho_\ell$:
+{Equation~\eqref{eq:dynamics-general} predicts a linear instability of a homogeneous profile of density $\rho_0$ whenever $g_0'(\rho_0)<0$~\footnote{Note that we define $g$ so that $M$ is positive}: this is the standard linear instability leading to MIPS~\cite{Tailleur:2008:PRL} and defines the spinodal region.
+We now proceed to establish the corresponding binodals.
+As in equilibrium, we consider a fully phase-separated system.
+A macroscopic droplet of the minority phase has an infinite curvature radius, and hence effectively flat interfaces, so that curvature effects are negligible.
+As in equilibrium, the problem, though $n$-dimensional, reduces to studying the one-dimensional profile perpendicular to the interface~\cite{Bray:2002:AdvPhys}.
+We thus consider a flat interface, parallel to $\mathbf{\hat{y}}$, between coexisting gas and liquid phases at densities $\rho_g$ and $\rho_\ell$.} In a steady state with vanishing current, $M \grad g=0$, so that $g$ is constant throughout the system{:} $g[\rho(r,t)]=\bar g$. {This yields} a first equation relating $\rho_g$ and $\rho_\ell$: